I need human help to enter verification code (office hours only)

 Interested in getting into cultural/historical Jewish literature, but haven't found the motivation or perhaps don't know where to start?
 Maybe you just want to get more involved with the community and have been waiting for a community-centered event or program to launch?
 Well here's your sign! 🪧 Join the Circle for our new Virtual Book Club! đź“–

-A Book Club is a group of people who all commit to reading the same book, and then all meet together after finishing it to discuss it as a group.
 Book Clubs are a great way to squeeze more reading into your life, connect and build relationships within your community, get exposed to different viewpoints in a non-judgmental space, and learn something new.
 All books recommended as part of our Book Club will be written by a Jewish author, or about the Jewish experience.

 Save The Date!